-A company that registers or otherwise formally qualifies to do business within this state does not, by that fact alone, lose its protection under P.L.
-86-272.
-Where, separate from or ancillary to such registration or qualification, the company receives and seeks to use or protect any additional benefit or protection from this state through activity not otherwise protected under P.L.
-86-272 or this Statement, such protection shall be removed.
+A company that registers or otherwise formally qualifies to do business within this a state does not, by that fact alone, lose its protection under P.L.
+86-272 in that state.
+Where, separate from or ancillary to such registration or qualification, the company receives and seeks to use or protect otherwise assert a right to any additional benefit or protection from this a state through activity not otherwise protected under P.L.
+86-272 or this Statement, such the protection under P.L.
+86-272 will shall be removed.
+[Delete second sentence?
+What is it addressing?]